aminya/package-switch/README.md

   * `package-switch:stop-bundle` does the opposite of `package-switch:start-bundle`

 ### Save and restore package states
-You may want to enable as few packages at startup as possible in order to reduce Atom's startup time
+You may want to enable as few packages at startup as possible in order to reduce Atom's startup time.

 1. Disable all packages that you do <b>not</b> want to activate when Atom starts
 2. Go to package-switch settings
 3. Enable "Save and restore packages"